theKashey/memoize-state/README.md

 fast-memoize    x        34.699.858
 memoize-state   x         4.615.104
 ```
+> this 4 millions operations per second?
+A bit more that enough

 ## The common memoization
 Memoize-state is not a best fit for a common case.
 It is designed to handle